Where is the Penn Hills Police Department located?

 How do I file a police report, report a crime, or speak with a police officer?

 You may come directly to the police department and pick up the red phone in the lobby and request to speak with an officer.
 You will be connected with the Allegheny County Emergency Services 911 Center.
 They will notify an officer to respond to meet you there.

 You may also call 911 and request to have an officer respond to your residence or other location, provided you are in the Municipality of Penn Hills at the time.
-If you just have a question, or some other minor issue that needs addressed, you can call 911 and request a phone call from a police officer.
+If you just have a question or some other minor issue that needs to be addressed, you can call 911 and request a phone call from a police officer.

-How do I obtain a copy of a police report and/or an accident report?
+How do I obtain a copy of a police report or an accident report?
 Is there a fee for this?

 To obtain copies of reports you will need to speak with an employee in the Records Division.
 There are fees assessed for most types of reports.
 There may be restrictions on obtaining certain reports, such as reports containing juvenile information and active investigations.
 For additional information on hours of operation and a fee schedule, please visit our Records Division page.

 To obtain an accident report, please visit our CRASHDOCS page to learn how you can purchase and print your report online, without having to visit the Records Division.

 Why do I have to call 911 to speak with the police, even if it is not an emergency?
 Can I just call the police department instead?

 The police department discontinued the use of its dispatching center in 2005 and transitioned to the Allegheny County Emergency Services 911 Center for all police dispatching services.
 The center is located in the Point Breeze section of the City of Pittsburgh and provides dispatching services for a majority of police departments in Allegheny County.